divio/divio-cloud-docs/reference/addons-aldryn-addons.rst

 Aldryn Addons (addon integration)
 ====================================

-Aldryn Addons framework helps integrate addons and their settings into a Django project.
+The Aldryn Addons framework helps integrate addons and their settings into a Django project.

-Its an `open-source package <https://github.com/aldryn/aldryn-addons/>`_, and is itself an addon.
+It's an `open-source package <https://github.com/aldryn/aldryn-addons/>`_, and is itself an addon.
 The addons framework is installed by default in all Divio Cloud Django projects.